cedeber/concise-rust-book/src/ch04-xx-ecosysten-rustup-cargo.md

 It is usually installed thanks to `rustup` and you can lint your code with `cargo clippy`.
 In order to apply the fix, run `cargo clippy --fix`

 Usually Clippy is well integrated into the IDE but needs to be activated.
-As you can imagine it needs more power and time to run properly, but beleave me, it's an incredible tool.
+As you can imagine it needs more power and time to run properly, but believe me, it's an incredible tool.

 See more on the [Clippy GitHub repository](https://github.com/rust-lang/rust-clippy)